telerik/blazor-docs/styling-and-themes/theme-swatches.md

 ## Basics

 The theme swatches are different color variations of the base themes.
 While they use the same variables as the built-in theme they accompany, they have different color values to deliver a variety of shades for the Telerik components.
-Any of the base themes and their swatches can be easily customized as desired - read more about that in the [Custom Themes article]({%slug themes-custom%}).

-You can find the built-in themes and all their swatches in the following resources:

-* [Sass Themebuilder](https://themebuilder.telerik.com/blazor-ui) - it is a web application that enables you to [create new or customize existing themes]({%slug themes-custom%}).
-You can use it to explore how certain theme/swatch will affect the appearance of the Telerik UI for Blazor components.

-* [kendo-themes repository](https://github.com/telerik/kendo-themes) - the repository for all themes and swatches that are used across Telerik and Kendo web components.
+You can explore the swatches in our [live demos](https://demos.telerik.com/blazor-ui/grid/overview).
+The `Change Theme` dropdown provides a list of the most common swatches.
+To test how all the available swatches affect the appearance of the Telerik UI for Blazor components, you might check the [Sass Themebuilder](https://themebuilder.telerik.com/blazor-ui).
+It also provides option for [customizing the existing themes]({%slug themes-custom%}) if needed.

-In addition, Telerik UI for Blazor distributes the most commonly used swatches via several other resources.
+In addition, Telerik UI for Blazor distributes some swatches via several other resources.
 Read more in the [Swatch Distribution]({%slug themes-swatch-distribution%}) article.

 ## Built-in themes and swatches list